AnasAbdelfattah/HackerRank/README.md

 # HackerRank
-This repo contain all challenges i solved in HacerRank website
+This repo contain all challenges I solved in HacerRank website